 However, it is my experience that Ring, a close competitor of Eufy’s, has a smart and truly badass solution, the Ring Alarm 8 Piece Kit and it works brilliantly with Alexa and has other perks that I believe are worth both your time and money.

-The ensuing effects and shock, for an intruder that is foolhardy enough not to be initially deterred, would be priceless!
+The ensuing effects and shock, for an intruder that is foolhardy enough not to be initially deterred, is and will certainly remain priceless!

 Does Eufy As A Company Have Any Other Theft Deterrence Measures?

-Though it appears on the surface that, Eufy does not take theft deterrence measures into consideration in the R and D stage of their product, especially security cameras, this notion, if held, may not be entirely correct.
+Though it appears on the surface that, Eufy does not take theft deterrence measures into serious consideration in the R and D stage of their products, especially security cameras, this notion, if held, may not be entirely correct.
 In my considered opinion, the company does – not just (too) seriously.

-That is not all: the cameras, at least those intended for both outdoors and indoor use like the Eufy Cam 2 Pro model I bought (and currently use) come standard with outdoor-specific mounts that make the business of stealing or compromising the cameras when mounted outdoors a little more difficult.
+That is not all: the cameras, at least those intended for both outdoor and indoor use like the Eufy Cam 2 Pro model I bought (and currently use) come standard with outdoor-specific mounts that make the business of stealing or compromising the cameras when mounted in the open a little more difficult (than the indoor options).

-This is achieved by the use of screws that make the process of unmounting requiring the tedious process of unthread the bolt mount, all the way – expending ‘good’ time and energy in/with the process.
-This is in sharp contrast to the indoor-specific mounts that work with a simple magnet that can simply be placed and lifted off within a second – should the need arise.
+This is achieved by the use of screws that make the process of unmounting tedious, requiring unthreading the bolt mount, all the way – expending ‘good’ time and energy in/with the process.
+This is in sharp contrast to the indoor-specific mounts that work with a simple magnet that can simply be placed and lifted off within a second.

-I have been asked more than once by intending buyers of Eufy security cameras if the anti-theft alarm most of the models spot (especially models relying on the Home Base 2), is worth it.
+I have been asked more than once by intending buyers of Eufy security cameras if the anti-theft alarm of most of the Eufy models (especially options relying on the Home Base 2), is worth it.